flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 Also known as **RSP**, it's just another CPU package composed of:

-- The **Scalar Unit**: A MIPS R400-based CPU that implements a subset of the R400 instruction set.
+- The **Scalar Unit**: Another cutdown derivative of the MIPS R4000.
+This time, it only implements a subset of the MIPS III ISA, thereby lacking many general-purpose functions (i.e. interrupts and exceptions), the 64-bit extension, multiplication and divisions.
 - The **Vector Unit**: A co-processor that performs vector operations with 32 128-bit registers.
 Each register is *sliced* into eight parts to operate eight 16-bit vectors at once (just like SIMD instructions on conventional CPUs).
+As you can see, this component does the heavy lifting for the Scalar Unit.
 - The **System Control**: Another co-processor that provides DMA functionality and controls its neighbour module, the RDP (more about it later on).

 To operate this module, the CPU stores in RAM a series of commands called **Display list** along with the data that will be manipulated, then the RSP reads the list and applies the required operations on it.
 The available features include geometry transformations (such as perspective projection), clipping and lighting.